Will my child be prepared academically in a play-based early childhood program?

 How do class teachers prepare to teach all eight years of elementary school?

 At Waldorf schools, the class teacher is responsible for the main academic content of the day in a two-hour main lesson.
-Students also have a number of specialty class teachers (language, handwork, music, etc).
+Students also have a number of specialty class teachers (languages, handwork, music, etc).
 Waldorf teachers are recommended to have a bachelor's degree and specialized Waldorf training which develops the art of teaching children to see cause and effect in the world and perceive meaning in all things.
 In addition, teachers regularly attend yearly summer training with master teachers who help them to prepare their curriculum for the following school year.

 What is the school’s stance on immunization?